burakyd/burakyd/README.md

 - I've been dealing with Python for 4 years, as intermediate.
-- I've made a lot of practice, projects including a text-based airport game(about 1000lines of code) and a visual made with Pygame(about 800lines of code), which I am planning to add Reinforcement Learning/Q Learning mechanics.
+- I've made a lot of practice, projects including a text-based airport game(about 1000lines of code) and a visual game with Pygame(about 800lines of code), which I am planning to add Reinforcement Learning/Q Learning mechanics.
 - 🌱 I’m currently learning Reinforcement Learning algorithms to create my own and implement that in my simple game